ageron/handson-ml2/README.md

 Congrats!
 You are ready to learn Machine Learning, hands on!

 # Contributors
 I would like to thank everyone who contributed to this project, either by providing useful feedback, filing issues or submitting Pull Requests.
-Special thanks go to Steven Bunkley and Ziembla who created the `docker` directory.
+Special thanks go to Haesun Park who helped on some of the exercise solutions, and to Steven Bunkley and Ziembla who created the `docker` directory.